Dos and Don’ts Before Tooth Extraction

 Healthy Foods to Eat After Oral Surgery

-Aside from knowing the foods to avoid after oral surgery, you must know the right foods you can eat to significantly enhance your healing process.
+You know about the foods to avoid after oral surgery by now!.
 Let us give you another list of gentle and nourishing options to include in your diet:

 - Smoothies: You can’t go wrong with them because they’re full of nutrients and are easy to eat.
 Don’t forget to blend them well for a smooth consistency that won’t irritate your skin.